chili-chips-ba/openCologne/README.md

 ---
 [ ] Bonus#1, Play 10, WIP

-> We fell in love with what we were doing and, as hackers at heart, could not resist the temptation to keep designing for GateMate.
+We fell in love with what we were doing and, as hackers at heart, could not resist the temptation to keep designing for GateMate.
 Hence this additional output that was not originally planned for.

 ---
 Please go into individual examples for additional detail, documenation and specific instructions.

 ## Bonus#2, based on direct CologneChip input
-- Tool comps wrt Gowin, Lattice i Xilinx design flows:
+- Comps with Gowin, Lattice i Xilinx design flows:
     - overall execution speed
     - ease of use
     - straighforwardness (or not) of the work flow